+In Department of Energy-funded research, scientists Tianzhen Hong and Sang Hoon Lee developed a new hybrid modeling approach to use zone air temperature to derive zone internal thermal mass and infiltration.
 Thermal mass—books, furniture, etc.—is an important component for stabilizing internal temperatures.
 Infiltration—uncontrolled outdoor air into a space—is another highly unknown parameter leading to uncertainties in heating or cooling load in buildings.

-This FLEXLAB experiment verified the hybrid model in EnergyPlus, DOE’s flagship whole-building energy simulation engine.
-The hybrid model could improve the accuracy of simulated Heating, Ventilation, and Air Conditioning (HVAC) energy use by 10 to 30 percent.
-Assuming 16.5 quad of the current existing building market size, and an estimate of 20 percent increase of the potential 30 percent retrofit savings, this leads to an incremental 1.0 quad of energy savings annually.
+The U.S. Department of Energy's FLEXLAB® facility at Lawrence Berkeley National Laboratory (Berkeley Lab) experiment verified the hybrid models in EnergyPlus, which improves simulation usability and accuracy for existing buildings, providing more reliable performance assessment to support building retrofit decision-making.
+The hybrid model could improve the accuracy of simulated HVAC energy use by 10-30%.
+Assuming 16.5 Quad of the current existing building market size, and an estimate of 20% increase of the potential 30% retrofit savings, this leads to an incremental 1.0 Quad of energy savings annually.

 Download the full case study here: Hybrid Modeling